All the grades for each student in a course can be found in the course gradebook, or 'Grader report', accessed from the Course navigation.

 New settings hide parts of the user interface:

 - Site administration>Grades>General settings: 'Show minimum grade' .
-If this setting is disabled, the minimum grade will default to zero and cannot be edited.
+If this setting is disabled, the minimum grade will default to zero and cannot be edited (the minimum grade can never be edited).

 - Site administration>Grades>Grade category settings: 'Allow category grades to be manually overridden'.
 If this setting is disabled, users cannot override category grades.